projectsveltos/sveltos/docs/addons/kustomize.md

 hello-world-production                2      9m45s
 ```

-The only difference between these ConfigMaps is .

-Following ClusterProfile:
+The below Sveltos ClusterProfile includes the following.

 1. *Matches both SveltosClusters*
-2. *Dynamic ConfigMap Selection*:
+1. *Dynamic ConfigMap Selection*:
     - For the `pre-production` cluster, the profile should use the `hello-world-pre-production` ConfigMap.
-    - For the `production` cluster, the profile should use the `hello-world-production` ConfigMaps.
+    - For the `production` cluster, the profile should use the `hello-world-production` ConfigMap.

 !!! example ""
     ```yaml  hl_lines="16-19"